tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 Delegated credentials allow a peer to terminate TLS connections on behalf of the certificate owner.
 If a credential is stolen, there is no mechanism for revoking it without revoking the certificate itself.
-To limit exposure in case a delegated credential is compromised, servers may not issue credentials with a validity period longer than 7 days.
+To limit exposure in case a delegated credential is compromised, peers may not issue credentials with a validity period longer than 7 days.
 This mechanism is described in detail in
 {{client-and-server-behavior}}.